bgstieber/APRA-PD-DAS-2019/apra_presentation_outline.md

          * Always important to provide context about "size of shop"
      + Large donors have always been important, but economic trends show that as wealth continues to concentrate, it's more important now than ever to learn as much as we can about this group.
  - What is Unsupervised Learning
+     + Important to know your goals when doing an analysis.
+It seems like we get asked for a lot of "predictions", when we're not actually trying to predict anything at all/don't have something to predict.
  - Three Clustering Algorithms You Should Know
      + kmeans
          * Remember to scale your data!
      + hierarchical clustering
      + DBSCAN
          * https://medium.com/netflix-techblog/tracking-down-the-villains-outlier-detection-at-netflix-40360b31732
+ - Using results from clustering
+     + Relies on interpretation, and depends on your goals
  - An Example from WFAA
      + 5ish slides on Large Donor Clustering
      + Important to describe how it was done (what was the data?), what the results were, how to generate insights (asking better questions and paragraph summaries) and next steps